-(2007) Br.
-David’s words with music by award-winning composer Gary Malkin shows how today is not “just another day”.
+Br.
+David’s words, with music by award-winning composer Gary Malkin, remind us that today is not “just another day.”
+(2007)

 (2007) This Thanksgiving prayer offered by Br.
 David, accompanied by Gary Malkin’s inspired music, looks towards the possibility of our world uniting in an overflow of gratitude.

 (2014) At the Wisdom 2.0 Conference, Br.
 David connects grateful living practice to the key components of mindfulness: wisdom, awareness, and compassion. *Video starts at 5:10

 (2013) How can we move beyond narrow religious perspectives and polarized issues to a more embracing view of human responsibilities and values?